LLM-ABBA: Understanding time series via symbolic approximation: Experiments

-Although LLM-ABBA cannot obtain a new SOTA on time series forecasting tasks, it compares favorably to the Informer architecture which is trained from scratch. \kc{The congenital defect of ABBA is that the symbolization tends to be affected by the fluctuation and oscillation of time series signals, which eventually leads to higher MSE and MAE scores.} Because LLM-ABBA utilizes a totally different technical roadmap to existing methods, it only remolds the construction of the LLM's tokens.
+Although LLM-ABBA cannot obtain a new SOTA on time series forecasting tasks, it compares favorably to the Informer architecture which is trained from scratch.
+The congenital defect of ABBA is that the symbolization tends to be affected by the fluctuation and oscillation of time series signals, which eventually leads to higher MSE and MAE scores.
+Because LLM-ABBA utilizes a totally different technical roadmap to existing methods, it only remolds the construction of the LLM's tokens.
 However, remodeling pretrained tokens inevitably brings the previous pretrained semantics to the LLM-ABBA design.
 Thus, we discussed the semantic consistency of LLM-ABBA using extra symbols or tokens to overcome this problem.

-\subsection{QLoRA Fine-Tuning}
+\subsection{QLoRA fine-tuning}

-Because the low rank of adapter fine-tuning will \rev{influence} the efficiency of passing information \cite{dettmers2024qlora,kang2024ina} from the previous layer, we use different low rank settings of QLoRA on the corresponding tasks during the fine-tuning progress.
-But for time series regression and prediction tasks, we select $r \in \{16, 46, 256 \}$ for the corresponding data input.
+Because the low rank of adapter fine-tuning will influence the efficiency of passing information \cite{dettmers2024qlora,kang2024ina} from the previous layer, we use different low rank settings of QLoRA on the corresponding tasks during the fine-tuning progress.
+But for time series regression and forecasting tasks, we select $r \in \{16, 64, 256 \}$ for the corresponding data input.
 We find that there is no obvious over-fitting problem, and more tunable parameters are not able to improve the performance of LLM-ABBA.
 In medical time series domains, ptb-db and MIT-BIH arrhythmia data sets are mostly used.
-EEG eye state data set has two categories,and because of its high complexity, the accuracy always stays at around $60\%$.
-EEG eye state data and MIT-BIH has more than one channel, which indicates that LLM-ABBA might have the ability to process complicate features across channels.
-Table \ref{table:medicalAll} presents the full medical time series classification results using LLM-ABBA.
+EEG eye state data set has two categories, and because of its high complexity, the accuracy always stays at around $60\%$.
+EEG eye state data and MIT-BIH has more than one channel, which indicates that LLM-ABBA might have the ability to process complicate features across channels. \tablename~\ref{table:medicalAll} presents the full medical time series classification results using LLM-ABBA.

-LLM-ABBA achieves comparable time series prediction results to the SOTAs, and there is no over-fitting in these tasks when using different low rank $r$.
-Because ABBA tends to symbolize trends and altitudes of the time series signals, LLM-ABBA always strengthens the vibration of predicted time series segments which can be seen in Figure \ref{figs: visualizeETTh1}.
+LLM-ABBA achieves comparable time series forecasting results to the SOTAs, and there is no over-fitting in these tasks when using different low rank $r$.
+Because ABBA tends to symbolize trends and altitudes of the time series signals, LLM-ABBA always strengthens the vibration of predicted time series segments which can be seen in \figurename~\ref{figs: visualizeETTh1}.